 I hope these examples have been useful in providing some context for idea evaluation.
 Feel free to check out our library of idea evaluation frameworks in the Rationalize template library.
 And, once again, drop me a note if there is a framework you’d like to see featured.
 Now feel free to try these out and make your own evaluation at Rationalize.io

-Grid analysis (also known as Decision Matrix, Pugh Decision Matrix, Weighted Scorecard and others) is a framework for evaluating ideas and making decisions which uses a set of weighted criteria to rank the ideas.
-Each idea is evaluated against each criteria and assigned a score based on how well the idea satisfied that specific criteria.
-Each criteria, in turn, is weighted according to its importance to the decision-maker.
+Grid analysis (also known as Decision Matrix, Pugh Decision Matrix, Weighted Scorecard, and others) is a framework for evaluating ideas and making decisions that uses a set of weighted criteria to rank the ideas.
+Each idea is evaluated against each criterion and assigned a score based on how well the idea satisfied that specific criterion.
+Each criterion, in turn, is weighted according to its importance to the decision-maker.
 The end result is a ranked list of ideas.
 The detailed process is described below.
 To make a decision using the grid analysis approach with Rationalize software, click here.

 What are the Benefits of Using Grid Analysis to Evaluate Ideas?